infiniticio/docs.infinitic.io/src/pages/docs/services/logging.md

 ---
 title: Service Logging
-description: .
+description: Learn how to effectively implement and configure logging for Infinitic services, including best practices for monitoring, debugging, and using SL4J logger to manage task retries and failures.
 ---

 ## Logging

 {% callout type="warning" %}

 Service Executors internally catch exceptions to manage task retries and failures.
-However, this means that these exceptions won't be visible in your application's standard error output.
+These exceptions won't be visible in your application's standard error output.
 To effectively monitor and debug your service workers, it's crucial to implement a SL4J logger.

 {% /callout %}